 The tried and tested Salomon Synapse Wide boot is design for serious snowboarding and easily accommodates wide feet.
 The boot has a very stiff flex that guarantees you top-notch responsiveness when navigating a tough stretch.
 This makes them a delight among professionals and a no go zone for most beginners.

 Once your foot is inside, it will be encased in the heavenly bliss of a thermo-moldable Platinum 4D Exhale liner.
-The exhale liner holds your foot snugly while letting the air flow to keep you comfortable and cool when things start heating up.
+The exhale liner holds your foot snugly while letting the airflow keep you comfortable and cool when things start heating up.
+This also makes the boots easy to clean and dry so that they don’t turn into a stinky mess.

 The Salomon Snowboards Synapse Wide snowboard boot sits on an Ortholite C3 footbed and a Trek EC+ sole that gives you maximum grip on the board and reasonable traction when walking.